We can get an idea by analyzing main thread processing times for V8 at different percentiles:

 For both mobile and desktop clients, more third-party requests are sent than first-party at every percentile.
 If this seems surprising, let's find out how much actual code shipped comes from third-party vendors.

 At the median, 89% more third-party code is used than first-party code authored by the developer for both mobile and desktop.
 This clearly shows that third-party code can be one of the biggest contributors to bloat.
+For more information on the impact of third parties, refer to the "Third Party" chapter.

 In the context of browser-server interactions, resource compression refers to code that has been modified using a data compression algorithm.
 Resources can be compressed statically ahead of time or on-the-fly as they are requested by the browser, and for either approach the transferred resource size is significantly reduced which improves page performance.